stormpath/stormpath.github.io/source/nodejs/quickstart/index.markdown

 account will have an application already created for you to use.
 We will use this application for the quickstart.

-You can retrieve your example `Application` using the client you created in the previous step:
+You can retrieve your `Application` using the client you created in the previous step:

     client.getApplications({name:'My Application'}, function(err, applications){